xdrie/niacop/README.md

 dotnet build -c Release
 ```

-this will create `./Nia`, which you should symlink to somewhere in your path as `niacop`.
+this will create a binary `niacop`, which you should symlink to somewhere in your path as `niacop`.
 then, you can use `niacop` to invoke the program.

 alternatively, you can also make a CoreRT build, though this is experimental: